 If you and your spouse decide to file a joint return, your tax may be lower than your combined tax for the other filing statuses.
 Also, your standard deduction (if you do not itemize deductions) may be higher, and you may qualify for tax benefits that do not apply to other filing statuses.
 You may file a joint return even if one of you had no income or deductions.
-If you want your spouse each have income, you may want to figure your tax both on a joint return and on separate returns (using the filing status of married filing separately).
+If you and your spouse each have income, you may want to figure your tax both on a joint return and on separate returns (using the filing status of married filing separately).
 Choose the method that gives you the lower tax.

-If you file as married filing jointly, you may use Form 1040EZ, Form 1040A, or Form 1040.
+If you file as married filing jointly, you may use Form 1040EZ (if you have no dependents and are under 65 and not blind), Form 1040A, or Form 1040.
 If you file Form 1040A or Form 1040, show this filing status by checking the box on line 2.
 Use the Married filing jointly column of the Tax Table, or Schedule Y-1 of the Tax Rate Schedules, to figure your tax.

 Spouse died during the year.
-If your spouse died during the year, you are considered married for the whole year for filing status purposes.
+If your spouse died during the year, you are considered married for the whole year and may choose married filing jointly as your filing status.

 Divorced persons.
-If you are divorced under a final decree by the last day of the year, you are considered unmarried for the whole year.
+If you are divorced under a final decree by the last day of the year, you are considered unmarried for the whole year and may not choose married filing jointly as your filing status.